Ithihasa

 Ithihasa is a 2014 Indian Malayalam-language fantasy comedy film directed by Binu Sadanandan and written by Aneesh Lee Ashok and Anil Narayanan.
 The film tells the story of body swapping between a conservative young software professional Janaki (Anusree) and an easy going young pickpocketer, Alvy (Shine Tom Chacko).
 The music was composed by Deepak Dev.

 The film received positive reviews from critics and audiences.
 It turned out to be a sleeper hit and was especially praised for the humour, music and screenplay.
-It is inspired from the 2002 Hollywood film The Hot Chick.
+It is inspired from the 2002 Hollywood film The Hot Chick and the 1992 Telugu film Jamba Lakidi Pamba.
 A spiritual successor to the film titled Mask starring Shine Tom Chacko and Chemban Vinod Jose was released in 2019.

 Plot

 The story, set in Kochi is about the body swapping of a shrewd pickpocketer Alvy and a conservative software professional Janaki.
 Alvy, a thief and his friend Vikki come in possession of a pair of stolen magic rings.
 One of the rings is lost and makes its way to Janaki, who wins it in a game from a shopping centre.
 At night both try their respective rings.
 The next day they realize that they are in different bodies - Alvy wakes up in Janaki's body and vice versa.
 Janaki's friends try to find a cure for this but fails.
 Alvy and Vikki enjoy their days and Janaki and her friends enjoys their day when both of them comes face to face.
 The next day Janaki's mother & grandmother arrive at her home to see her & they bring Alvy to impersonate as Janaki.
 Gradually they fall in love with each other.
 One day they get a call saying that they can get help from a historian.